 - You cannot be receiving, or be eligible to receive, any other pension using this service credit.

-You and your immediate employer preceding your induction must complete the Purchase of Intervening or Activated Military Service (PSRS-1305) (PDF).
+You and your immediate employer preceding your induction must complete an application to purchase this service.
+Please contact PSERS for this form, as it is not available online.
 A copy of the school board minutes granting the military leave must accompany the application.
 A copy of the DD-214 papers indicating that your discharge was other than undesirable, bad conduct, or dishonorable.

 2. Nonintervening - To apply for this service credit, you must have at least 3 years of credited service with PSERS following the military service.